CheeZeDark/edk2-visualstudio/README.md

 Documentation on how to setup an edk2 environment, build it using MSVC and how to create a Visual Studio C++ project to develop UEFI applications.

-Inspired by Alex Ionescu's [VisualUefi](https://github.com/ionescu007/VisualUefi) project, but updated
+Inspired by Alex Ionescu's [VisualUefi](https://github.com/ionescu007/VisualUefi) project, but it uses an edk2 development environment based on the official documentation, and also works using the latest version of it.

 ## edk2 Setup